-When an Emergency Admission occurs for Emergency Medical Conditions and notification cannot be completed prior to admission due to the Participant's condition, the Participant, or his or her representative, should notify BCI within twenty-four (24) hours of the admission.
+When an Emergency Admission occurs for Emergency Medical Conditions and notification cannot be completed prior to admission due to the Participant's condition, the Participant, or their representative, should notify BCI within seventy-two (72) hours of the admission.
 If the admission is on a weekend or legal holiday, BCI should be notified by the end of the next working day after the admission.